top of page

 feral cat colonies and Trap-Neuter-Vaccinate-Release

-According to researchers: "Pets can create camaraderie within the workplace and trigger interactions that may not have happened without them.
-Better communication leads to more trust, a key component in a successful work environment.
-Trust and communication rival stress and promote productivity, causing improved morale and reduced absenteeism."
+"Pets can create camaraderie within the workplace and trigger interactions that may not have happened otherwise.
+Better communication builds trust, a key ingredient for a positive, productive, and low-stress work environment."

 Company cat keeping the staff happy and the environment free of vermin